4xel-C/coursera_algorithms_1-2/percolation/README.md

 To compile the code:

-`javac -cp ".;./.lift/algs4.jar" Percolation.java PercolationStats.java`
+`javac -cp ".;./.lift/algs4.jar" Percolation.java PercolationStats.java PercolationVisualizer.java InteractivePercolationVisualizer.java`

 To run the PercolationStats program:

 `java -cp ".;./.lift/algs4.jar" PercolationStats 20 30`

+`java -cp ".;./.lift/algs4.jar" PercolationVisualizer txtfile.txt`

+`java -cp ".;./.lift/algs4.jar" InteractivePercolationVisualizer`

 Here, 20 is the grid size (n), and 30 is the number of trials using the *algs4.jar* package supplied by Princeton.